topereira07/topereira07/README.md

 I hope I can add as many items to this list as possible!

-- 🔭 I have recently developed my first real after bootcamp project, an SPA for a physiotherapy clinic, along with 3 friends.
+- 🏃‍♂️ I have recently developed my first real after bootcamp project, an SPA for a physiotherapy clinic, along with 3 friends.
-- Close to the end of the bootcamp, i developed in 24h a SPA themed with 1992 olympic games, with a group of 5 class mates.
+- 🛰️ Close to the end of the bootcamp, i developed in 24h a SPA themed with 1992 olympic games, with a group of 5 class mates.
-- 🌱 I’m currently trying to learn NodeJs, React and Python, to increase my skills.
+- 🐍 I’m currently trying to learn NodeJs, React and Python, to increase my skills.
-- 👯 I’m looking to collaborate on any projects to learn as much as possible.
+- 👯 I’m looking to collaborate on any projects to earn as much experience as possible.

 ![My GitHub stats](https://github-readme-stats.vercel.app/api?username=topereira07&count_private=true&show_icons=true&theme=dracula&hide=contribs&hide_border=true)

-- 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
--->